Is my personal information on the dark web?

 How does removing myself from data brokers help with dark-web exposure?

-Data brokers are one of the upstream supplies of identity data that flows into dark-web markets.
-When brokers list your name, address, age, phone, email, and relatives publicly, attackers scrape and aggregate this data into the same combo lists and identity dumps sold on the dark web.
-Removing yourself from brokers cuts off one of the supply pipelines feeding dark-web aggregation.
+Data brokers are one of the primary upstream sources of identity data that flows into dark-web markets.
+When people-search sites list your name, address, age, phone, email, and relatives in plain sight, attackers scrape and aggregate that data into the same combo lists and identity bundles sold underground.
+Removing your personal information from broker sites cuts off one of the supply pipelines feeding dark-web aggregation — and Delist keeps cutting it off when those listings come back.

-The free Delist.ai exposure scan checks known data breach datasets, dark-web paste dumps, and 1,000+ data broker and people-search sites.
-One report covers your full exposure surface, and the broker layer comes with a removal path.
+The free Delist.ai exposure scan checks known breach databases, dark-web dumps, and the people-search sites listing your personal information.
+One report covers your full exposure surface — and the broker layer comes with a removal path.